genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 Managing users
 ~~~~~~~~~~~~~~

-If you are an administrator of your organisation, the menu under your email
+**If you are an administrator of your organisation**, the menu under your email
 address will also have an additional item, "Manage Users", which takes you to
 the organisation's user management page.